React-Automation-Studio/React-Automation-Studio/ReactApp/src/components/BaseComponents/TextOutput.md

        alarmSensitive={true}
     />
 ```
-TextOutput example connection to a SoftChannel EPICS AI pv with example overides of EPICS fields:
+TextOutput example connection to a SoftChannel EPICS AI pv with example overrides of EPICS fields:

 ```js
     <TextOutput